 Opening a snapshot from the graph

 The information in both the Events list and Chart always reflect the chosen timeframe.

 - Use the timeframe picker to select the last hour/day/month or a custom time window:

 Selecting an area is especially useful for zooming in on a spike in events.

-Dashboard views provide a simple yet powerful mechanism for focusing on specific types of errors an applications.
+Dashboard Views provide a simple mechanism for focusing on specific types of events in applications.
 Views enable you to capture any combination of grid and chart configurations such as columns, series, sorting as well as applications, servers and timeframes as a reusable view which you can reuse to monitor specific aspects of your application and share with your team.

 The Dashboard provides a set of out-of-the-box filters to enable you to directly see new errors introduced today, this week, the number of errors over last hour or day, JVM errors and more.
 Click here to learn more about using and defining views.

 Labels enable you to tag specific errors with meta labels such as 'Critical', 'Low Priority' or 'Testing' to enable you and your team to tag and annotate specific kinds of errors.
 Click here to learn about managing labels.